The Clinician's Guide to the All on 4 Prothese

 The cost of an All-on-Four procedure isn't one-size-fits-all, and it’s important to explain the variables to your patients.
 The most significant factor is the material used for the final prosthesis.
 A full arch made from acrylic over a titanium bar will have a different price point than one crafted from premium, monolithic materials like Zirconia or advanced PMMA hybrids.
 The complexity of the case, your geographic location, and the need for any preliminary procedures like extractions also play a role.
 In the U.S., patients can generally expect the cost to range from $30,000 to $40,000 per arch, reflecting these variables and the high level of clinical skill required for a predictable outcome.

-Discussing Insurance and Financing with Patients
+Exploring Your Insurance and Financing Options

 Set clear expectations with patients about insurance from the very first consultation.
 While most dental insurance plans won't cover the entire All-on-Four procedure, they may provide benefits for certain components, such as tooth extractions or diagnostic X-rays.
 Encourage patients to contact their provider for specifics.
 To make the treatment more accessible, many practices find success by offering third-party payment plans that allow patients to manage the cost over time.
 Providing a detailed, all-inclusive quote that covers every step—from surgery to the final prosthesis—prevents surprises and demonstrates your commitment to transparency, helping patients feel secure in their decision.